-- Integrate and apply theories and models of substance use disorder in the continuum of care and process of change. - Incorporate into practice research and knowledge of psychopharmacology associated with addiction and chemical dependency. - Provide varied counseling techniques focusing on the inclusion of family, systems, and sociocultural factors. - Utilize the 12 core functions of drug and alcohol counseling to create, implement, and evaluate treatment. - Conduct assessments of client needs and resources at both the individual and community level, including analysis of social and political barriers that may impede progress. - 6.
-Plan, facilitate, implement interventions and evaluate the outcome of services. - Engage in practices and techniques that encompass group facilitation, psychosocial assessment, behavioral change and motivating practices working with diverse populations. - Utilize a variety of counseling skills and abilities to function effectively as substance use counselors in a variety of settings. - Provide counseling integrating an awareness and discernment of co-occurring disorders/dual diagnoses. - Demonstrate the ability to adhere to professional ethical standards, including confidentiality, sensitivity when working with diverse populations and responsibility for professional growth. - 11.
+- 1. Integrate and apply theories and models of substance use disorder in the continuum of care and process of change. - 2.
+Incorporate into practice research and knowledge of psychopharmacology associated with addiction and chemical dependency. - 3.
+Provide varied counseling techniques focusing on the inclusion of family, systems, and sociocultural factors. - 4.
+Utilize the 12 core functions of drug and alcohol counseling to create, implement, and evaluate treatment. - 5.
+Conduct assessments of client needs and resources at both the individual and community level, including analysis of social and political barriers that may impede progress. - 6.
+Plan, facilitate, implement interventions and evaluate the outcome of services. - 7.
+Engage in practices and techniques that encompass group facilitation, psychosocial assessment, behavioral change and motivating practices working with diverse populations. - 8.
+Utilize a variety of counseling skills and abilities to function effectively as substance use counselors in a variety of settings. - 9.
+Provide counseling integrating an awareness and discernment of co-occurring disorders/dual diagnoses. - 10.
+Demonstrate the ability to adhere to professional ethical standards, including confidentiality, sensitivity when working with diverse populations and responsibility for professional growth. - 11.
 Seek, find, evaluate, and use information and employ informant technology to engage in life learning. - 12.
-Foster ethical and professional counseling practices incorporating legal and moral principles and a self-

-- awareness of biases, beliefs, and spirit within their work. - Develop and maintain effective working relationships with clients, colleagues, and supervisors. - 14.
+Foster ethical and professional counseling practices incorporating legal and moral principles and a self-awareness of biases, beliefs, and spirit within their work. - 13.
+Develop and maintain effective working relationships with clients, colleagues, and supervisors. - 14.
 Work together with individuals and groups to assess needs, promote strengths, manage problems, set goals, develop or access resources, implement and assess action plans. - 15.
 Examine the relationship between self, community, and environments, evaluating potential impacts and consequences of actions, and making choices and contributions based on that evaluation and evaluation. - 16.
 Identify, analyze, and evaluate rhetorical strategies in one's own and others' writing in order to communicate effectively. - 17.
-Apply/utilize written computer skills to maintain appropriate client and agency reports, records, documents. - Employ and interpret clear, concise, and open communications in professional skills including verbal, nonverbal, and written communications in a professional manner. - 19.
-Gather, assemble, and interpret data through various methods necessary to determine clients' strengths and barriers that interfere with their ability to overcome adversity or achieved valued life goals. - Use critical thinking skills to make sound and reasoned decisions regarding common ethical dilemmas encountered in various practice settings. - 21.
-Apply appropriate assessment techniques for substance related disorders, and recognition for other mental health disorders that commonly co-occur with addictive disorders.
+Apply/utilize written computer skills to maintain appropriate client and agency reports, records, documents. - 18.
+Employ and interpret clear, concise, and open communications in professional skills including verbal, nonverbal, and written communications in a professional manner.